New fundamental climate science

 every day in our society

 Padre Island, 53 miles beyond the four-wheel drive only sign.
-Even though this area suffers from natural subsidence and sand starvation from the Mansfield Pass jetties, the beach was stable until about the turn of the 21st century.
-This is when sea level rise from melting ice and warming water expanding caused the apparent sea level rise here to broach the barrier island sea level rise disintegration threshold.
-The surf here now erodes into the dunes during the two highest tides of the year—Spring and King Tides during April and October—during non-storm conditions.
-Altogether, more than a dozen miles of Padre Island, North and South, suffer from dune erosion today, up from zero last century.
+This beach was stable until about the turn of the 21st century, when sea level rise from melting ice and warming water expanding caused the apparent sea level rise here to broach the barrier island sea level rise disintegration threshold.
+The surf here now erodes into the dunes during the highest tides of the year, mostly King Tides during May and October—during non-storm conditions.
+All of Padre Island, North and South, suffer from dune erosion today, up from zero last century.
 This is one way that barrier island disintegration starts.
-Unless the warming equilibrium is restored, these beaches will not recover naturally.
+Unless the evolutionary boundary conditions of our Earth systems is restored, these beaches will not recover naturally.
 Image was taken at dead-low tide, April 2014.

 So why then,